-- A message will be posted on the home page of the SHAS website. - Parents will receive a recorded message from the school via RenWeb to their home or cell phone which you can choose in RenWeb.
-Parents will also receive an e-mail. - Since some of our families travel from towns outside of Sharon, please use your best judgment about the safety of bringing your child to school.
+- A message will be posted on the home page of the SHAS website. - Parents will receive a message from the school via RenWeb to their home or cell phone which you can choose in RenWeb.
+To opt-in for these alerts, text START to 22383.
+Parents will also receive an email. - Since some of our families travel from towns outside of Sharon, please use your best judgment about the safety of bringing your child to school.